-If at-risk animals are already in transit at the time a livestock standstill is declared, the owner or person in charge of the animals must comply with the requirements of the standstill and manage the animals appropriately to reduce the risk of spreading disease.
+If at-risk animals are already in transit at the time a livestock standstill commences, the owner or person in charge of the animals must comply with the requirements of the standstill and manage the animals appropriately to reduce the risk of spreading disease.
+Information on how to appropriately manage animals will be provided at the time the livestock standstill commences.
 The same applies to animals that are being walked from one property to another, including on stock routes.

 Biosecurity Queensland will use risk assessments and movement guidelines to decide the best course of action during a livestock standstill, which may include determining appropriate destinations to which your animals can travel.
 This may be different from their original destination.

-Beginning new journeys or moving at-risk animals without approval is a breach of the livestock standstill and is illegal.
+Beginning new journeys or moving at-risk animals during a livestock standstill without approval is a breach of the Biosecurity Act 2014 and is illegal.

 Department of Agriculture and Fisheries inspectors, Transport and Main Roads inspectors, and police all have powers to give directions that must be followed during a standstill.
-You must comply with all regulations and instructions issued as part of a livestock standstill.
+You must comply with all regulations, orders and instructions issued as part of a livestock standstill.

 Notification of a livestock standstill

-If a livestock standstill were declared in Queensland, the Department of Agriculture and Fisheries would notify:
+If a livestock standstill is declared through a biosecurity emergency order in Queensland, the Department of Agriculture and Fisheries will notify:

 - livestock industry bodies